 The Visual Studies curriculum emphasizes the notion that the practice of architecture relies on systems of representation to conceive, develop, and communicate architectural ideas.

 In early Visual Studies courses, emphasis is placed on the development of contemporary technical expertise and visual acuity.
-Through in-depth instruction in the use of advanced software and tools ranging from generative diagramming to project delivery documents, students acquire the skills to design and compellingly represent complex three-dimensional geometric constructs and apply them to formal building projects.
+Through in-depth instruction in the use of advanced software and tools ranging from generative diagramming to project delivery documents, students acquire the skills to design complex three-dimensional geometric constructs and apply them to formal building projects.

 Heading titleA Means for Creative Speculation

 Visual Studies courses take a central role in exposing students to the techniques required for the interpretation and production of visual culture.

 In addition to setting the foundation for understanding the implications of working within the framework of architectural representation strategies, students will become familiar with established and emergent systems and fabrication processes.

 Using the latest visualization technology, from machine vision to augmented reality, students explore ways to produce speculative aesthetics for art and architecture that bring together analog and digital worlds.